railsbridge-boston/cookbook/TAs/giving-the-pep-talk.md

   people will hear it.
 * Be careful using jargon as it might be intimidating.
 * Support other TAs when they present.
 It also helps to be available in case the presenter gets a tricky question.
 Feel free to raise your hand if you can help answer it.
 It's also okay to take a break during presentations.
 Resting your feet is fine, but please take any conversations outside.
 * Try not use words like "simple", "easy", or "just".
 The attendees are _brand new_ and it isn't easy!
-Encourage their questions and make them feel like they're doing it right by running into problems
+Encourage their questions and make them feel like they're doing it right by running into problems.
 * The thumb drives are not for students to keep.
 We need those all back!

 ## Saturday

 Get the TAs all together and emphasize the following points:

-* Go over [Friday] points again
+* Go over [Friday] points again.
+* If there is going to be a lunch time Q&A session, give a brif overview of what the session will look like.
+Tell the TAs they're welcome to participate, but there's no pressure to do so.
 * Sometimes people just don't ask questions.
-Check in with people every so often; a quick "Can I help anyone?
+Check in with people every so often;
+  a quick "Can I help anyone?
 Are you suuuure?" can go a long way.
 * Remind participants that there are no "stupid questions".
 * Encourage participants to post their question(s) in the Slack channel or Google doc as well as the answer if/when they have it.
 That way they can help others